 - Set up email and chat accounts with your children.
 Make sure that you know their screen names and passwords and that they don't include any personal information in their online profiles.

-- Regularly go over their instant messenger "buddy list" with them.
+- Regularly go over their list of connections with them.
 Ask who each person is and how your children know him or her.

 - Discuss bullying and cyberbullying with your children and ask if they have ever experienced it or seen it happen to someone.

 - Emphasize that you won't blame your children if they are cyberbullied, nor take away their computer privileges.
 This is the main reason kids don't tell adults when they are cyberbullied.